 - The proximity of individuals to the “money creation” in society

 - Store of the value function

-First, we analyze these factors and then we conclude how much should be the base interest in the fiat economy.
+First, we will analyze these factors and then we conclude how much should be the fiat interest rate in the fiat economy.

 1. Consumption preferences

 The output of the economy is expressed as GDP – Gross Domestic Product.
 There are multiple ways to define what the GDP is, but for this article, we use the following definition – GDP the sum of all income paid to persons (not to the companies, but the natural persons).
 So, the people are receiving an income, and then they decide how much to consume or to invest/save.